Eurovision Song Contest 2007: Visual design

-Participating countries
+Participants

-Participating countries in a Eurovision Song Contest must be active members of the EBU.

-42 countries submitted preliminary applications.
+Participating broadcasters in a Eurovision Song Contest must be active members of the EBU.
+The broadcasters from 42 countries submitted preliminary applications.
 Although in previous years the maximum number of participating countries was 40, the EBU allowed all 42 to participate in 2007.
-The Czech Republic, Serbia, Montenegro and Georgia all entered the contest for the first time in 2007.
+The Czech Republic, Serbia, Montenegro, and Georgia all entered the contest for the first time in 2007.
 Monaco announced its non-participation on 12 December 2006, and the EBU announced the final lineup of 42 countries on 15 December 2006.